-- (b) the review is conducted by a medical practitioner specialising in a different injury, or a different field or different aspect of the injury, to the previous practitioner who conducted a review in the 3-month period. - (7) If a medical practitioner conducting an independent medical review reports that any medical or surgical treatment specified by the practitioner will terminate or shorten the period of incapacity of the worker to whom the report relates, the following provisions apply: - (a) subject to paragraph (b), the worker must submit to that treatment: - (b) if the worker notifies the employer, not later than 14 days after the date on which a copy of the practitioner's report has been provided to the worker accordance with section 90B(4), that the after consulting worker, with treating primary worker's practitioner, is not satisfied with the report, the worker must submit to an examination by another medical practitioner selected by the worker who may be, but is not required to be, the worker's primary treating medical practitioner; - (c) the employer or the employer's insurer is to pay for the examination referred to in paragraph (b);
+- (b) the review is conducted by a medical practitioner specialising in a different injury, or a different field or different aspect of the injury, to the previous practitioner who conducted a review in the 3-month period. - (7) If a medical practitioner conducting an independent medical review reports that any medical or surgical treatment specified by the practitioner will terminate or shorten the period of incapacity of the worker to whom the report relates, the following provisions apply: - (a) subject to paragraph (b), the worker must submit to that treatment; - if the worker notifies the employer, not (b) later than 14 days after the date on which a copy of the practitioner's report has been provided to the worker accordance with section 90B(4), that the after consulting with worker. worker's primary treating practitioner, is not satisfied with the report, the worker must submit to an examination by another medical practitioner selected by the worker who may be, but is not required to be, the worker's primary treating medical practitioner; - (c) the employer or the employer's insurer is to pay for the examination referred to in paragraph (b);

-(d) if the report, provided in accordance with section 90B(2), the of practitioner who makes an examination in accordance with paragraph (b) is in agreement with the report provided under section 90B(1) medical by the practitioner conducting the independent medical review, the worker must as soon as practicable submit to the treatment specified in the last-mentioned report.
+if the report, provided in accordance with (d) section 90B(2), of the practitioner who makes an examination in accordance with paragraph (b) is in agreement with the report provided under section 90B(1) by the medical practitioner conducting the independent medical review, the worker must as soon as practicable submit to the treatment specified in the last-mentioned report.